nyiminsattiz-art/statistics-superstars-/reports/week1_report.md

 ## 5. Initial Insights

-1. **Key Finding 1**: [Fill in: what did you learn about how the species differ?]
+1. **Key Finding 1**: [the three species have different ranges in measurements, particularly in the lengths and widths of the petals – setosa has smaller petals compared to versicolor and virginica, whereas the measurements of the sepals overlap among the three species.
+It indicates that petal measurements are more discriminating than sepal measurements.]
-2. **Key Finding 2**: [Fill in: any surprising discovery, e.g. petal measurements correlate much more strongly than sepal measurements]
+2. **Key Finding 2**: [The correlation between petal length, petal width and petal_area is very high (more than 0.95), but sepal measurements have low correlations with all the other variables.
+Hence, it can be inferred that petal attributes have a major role to play for any further classification or prediction.]
-3. **Key Finding 3**: [Fill in: what would you want to test statistically next week?]
+3. **Key Finding 3**: [Since almost none of the variables are normally distributed (only sepal width passed), Week 2 could focus on non-parametric hypothesis tests (like Mann-Whitney U or Kruskal-Wallis) to compare species, rather than tests that assume normality (like a standard t-test).]

 ---